WeAreSeismica/tex2jats/README.md

 4. If there are **TABLES** in your TeX galley, tex2xml.sh will export two files for each table: tabxx.tex and tabxx.xml, xx ranging from 1 to the total number of arrays present in the article.

-**-> If the table is simple and has been converted properly by pandoc:**
+**-> If the table is simple and has been converted properly by pandoc + cleanjats.py:**
-- Copy the HTML header code in the XML table file `tabxx.xml`, where indicated
-- Replace the wrong table header in the XML galley `proof_galley.xml` with the header from `tabxx.xml`.
-In the XML galley, tables are under a `boxed-text` environnement, that you can remove.
+- Check and correct the caption of the table in the xml file for references or formula that have not been converted.

 **-> If the table is too complex and has not been properly converted:**
 - Correct any unwanted symbol in `tabxx.tex`
 - Translate the `tabxx.tex` to HTML with https://tableconvert.com/latex-to-html
 - Copy the HTML code  in the XML table file `tabxx.xml`, where indicated
 - Replace the wrong table code in the XML galley `proof_galley.xml` with the updated `tabxx.xml`.
-In the XML galley, tables are under a `boxed-text` environnement.
+In the XML galley, tables are under a `table-wrap` environnement.
+- Check and correct the caption of the table in the xml file for references or formula that have not been converted.

 ### Final checks (with the OJS preview tool)